top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/10_linear_algebra.md

 Requires: $\forall$ is a typo for A and $\in$ are Euros?
 [Mathematical symbolic language](k:basic-math-notation).

 </div>
-TODO: find appropriate references and fill in above

 <!--(Dear Santa, I would like class='recommended-preliminaries' here)
 <div class="requirements" markdown="1">